-Spend weekdays exploring the countryside, the mountains and little towns like Lugang and Danshui; spend weekends and national holidays in the major cities.
+Spend weekdays exploring the countryside, the mountains and little towns like Lukang and Tamsui; spend weekends and national holidays in the major cities.
 Many scenic spots are all but deserted in the middle of the week; room rates are lower and there are some discounts on admission charges.
-Many museums close on Mondays.
+Note that many museums close on Mondays.

 A long weekend

 Try to hit at least two but not more than three of the following: Taipei, Tainan, Taroko Gorge and somewhere in the high mountains.
 If you restrict yourself to the northwest, you’ll probably be able to take in the woodcarving centre of Sanyi and possibly an indigenous village.
-Those staying in the south should get their own transport, and drive or ride towards Taitung on Highway 9.
+Those staying in the south should get their own transport, and drive or ride towards Taitung.
 The return leg to Kaohsiung can be via Kenting National Park.

 Ease yourself in with a full three days in and near your city of arrival, then rent a car or a motorcycle for a week so you can traverse the Central Mountain Range by whichever road takes your fancy.
 When you reach the east coast stop at a hot springs if the weather’s cool, or a mountain creek if it isn’t.
 Spend up to three days in Taroko Gorge.
 To find solitude or something close to it, arrive on Green Island or Orchid Island on a weekday.
 Consider hiking into the eastern part of Yushan National Park before heading back to western Taiwan by any mountain road you haven’t already seen.
 If you’ve no intention of braving the roads, get to grips with the bus schedule or find a tour operator who can transport you to and around the hills.
 Do this because if you leave having seen only the places served by trains, you won’t have seen the best of Taiwan.